-The secondary cough headache, cervical spine instability and neck pain
+The secondary cough headache, thunderclap headache, and cervical spine instability and neck pain

 Ross Hauser, MD